Moro language: Writing system

-Before the arrival of the first missionaries in 1936 the Moro was written with Arabic letters, therefore Latin capital letters were not known by Moro speakers.
+Before the arrival of the first missionaries in 1936, Moro was written with Arabic letters, therefore Latin capital letters were not known by Moro speakers.
 Missionaries created an orthography including capital letters and also translated the New Testament into Moro in the Ləŋorəban dialect.
 Today Moro consists of 22 consonants and 7 vowels with one of them being a Schwa.

-Vocabulary

-Noun contrasts

-There are some examples of noun contrast in Moro, in which a change of one letter in a noun changes the meaning of the word entirely.

-Example: “kero” means “breast”, but “gero” means “harvest”.

-Furthermore, there are more noun contrasts when it comes to speaking.
-In this case, nouns are spelled the same but they are pronounced differently and change their meanings according to the pronunciation.
-It is important to note, that in the new testament these nouns are also written differently: usually by doubling a vowel or consonant.